-Written submissions are invited until 5pm Wednesday 15 May 2019 and will be heard at a Committee meeting on Monday 27 May 2019 at 6pm at the Malvern Town Hall.
+Written submissions received will be considered and heard at a Committee meeting (a special Council meeting with Councillors) on Monday 27 May 2019 at 6pm at the Council Chamber, Malvern Town Hall.
 The final Budget will be considered by Council for adoption on Monday 3 June 2019.

 Adopted Budget 2018/19

 The City of Stonnington’s 2018/19 Budget features a comprehensive fully funded capital works program totalling $92 million for community infrastructure.

 City of Stonnington Mayor, Cr Steve Stefanopoulos, said, “There is no better time to be living in Stonnington with Council investing its largest ever expenditure on infrastructure projects.”